djhmateer/djhmateer.github.io/_posts/2021-01-24-hugo static site generator.md

 ---
 ```

-draft: true will not publish so flip to trye
+draft: true will not publish so flip to true

 [![Demo site](/assets/2021-01-24/serve.jpg "demo"){:width="500px"}](/assets/2021-01-24/serve.jpg)